grierson/grierson/productivity/learning.md

 ## Target

-- I want to build <X>
-  - Promotes exploration and asking further questions to build <X>
 - Prioritize what you learn
-  - 80/20 rule - 80% of outcome come fro 20% of causes - Find that 20%
+  - 80/20 rule - 80% of outcome come fro 20% of causes
+  - Prioritize gaps/weaknesses in knowledge
+  - What one thing can I do such that by doing it, makes everything else easier or unnecessary? [^TOQTAY]
+  - What do I need to memorize?
   - What you're likely to encounter?
+    - I want to build <X>: Promotes exploration and asking further questions
     - Learning Spanish: Asking for taxi, not grammatical nuances
-  - What do I need to memorize?
-  - Prioritize gaps/weaknesses in knowledge
-  - What one thing can I do such that by doing it, makes everything else easier or unnecessary? [^TOQTAY]
     - Ask experts in that field
       - What the most important skills to learn?
       - What is the biggest waste of time?
       - Quiz them on their thought process?
 (Why did you do this?)
 - Questions you should ask
   - What's the problem?
   - Why is this solution useful?